DetimZhao/ser494_24fc_project/project_proposal_revised.md

 #### SER494: Project Proposal

-# Clustering Analysis of Steam Games Using Review Sentiment and Game Features
+# Clustering Analysis of Steam Games by Reviews, Sentiments, and Store Metadata

 #### Anonymous